Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 </book>
 ```

-If you have multiple `@TextContent` annotations along your inheritance hierarchy, only the `@TextContent` annotated field in the "leaf class" will be taken into account and receive the text content from xml assigned to.
+If you have multiple `@TextContent` annotations along your inheritance hierarchy, only the `@TextContent` annotated field in the "leaf class" will be taken into account.

 ```java
 @Xml